Winter is a colour

 The temperatures drops.
 The wind cries freezing.
 The Water of Minnoch roars.
 The air bristles with ice.
 No snow…yet…but winter has held its breath too long.
 Now November drops into December.

 On the shoreline, a work party labours on a steep gully.
 A grey sea below.
 A restless sky above.
-Way on the horizon a faint outline of an island.
+Way out on the horizon a faint outline of an island.

 The team is repairing a 100 mile coastal path.
 It’s endless, a Sisyphean task.
 Four seasons a year.
 Winter is for serious groundwork, such as step renovations where rain, wear, time and southwesterlies cause constant damage.